US-focused overview. Rules vary by state and by supplier. This is practical guidance, not legal or tax advice.

 When you can buy wholesale without a business license

-You can often buy “wholesale” (or at least get bulk pricing) without paperwork in these situations—because the seller is treating you like a retail buyer and charging sales tax.
+You can often buy “wholesale” (or at least get bulk pricing) without paperwork in these situations, as the seller is treating you like a retail buyer and charging sales tax.

 1) You are buying for personal use (not resale)